The Three Feathers: Africa

 In a modern Egyptian tale collected by Yacoub Artin Pacha in the Nile Valley with the title Les trois fils du sultan, a sultan orders his three sons to shoot three arrows at three different directions to find wives.
 The first two find human brides.
 The third son shoots an arrow that lands near a turtle.
 He repeats the action and his arrow still falls near the turtle.
 The third son marries the turtle.
 Later, the sultan falls ill and asks his sons to prepare a tabla for him.
 His three daughters-in-law begin to cook the tabla.
 The turtle wife asks her sisters-in-law for bat and rat excrement for her tabla.
 The turtle sends her tabla to the sultan, who eats it and regains his appetite.
 The sultan invites his sons and their wives for a banquet.
-The turle asks her sisters-in-law for a goose or a goatas her ride to the palace, but they refuse her.
+The turtle asks her sisters-in-law for a goose or a goat as her ride to the palace, but they refuse her.
 The elder sons' wives arrive at the sultan's palace in a goose and a goat, while the third son's comes in a luxurious carriage.
 At the dinner table, the princess places a plate of riz on her head, and all the food becomes pearls.
 She also puts a plate on her full of mouloukhich and the food becomes emeralds.
 The other wives try to imitate her and only splash out food over the table.
 The third princess is made to rest, but wakes up as soon as she smells something burning.
 She discovers that her husband is burning her turtle shell.
 She cries over it, but he comforts her, and she remains human forever.

+Adaptations

+Lori Laitman composed a children's opera based on the story, with libretto by Dana Gioia.
+In it, the protagonist is a princess rather than a prince, and the feather leads her to a magic underworld ruled by a frog-king.